jonhayes37/Power-Dice/README.md

-# Power Dice v0.8.1
+# Power Dice v0.9.1

+#### What's new in 0.9.1:
+* Numerous UI improvements
+* In-game help via the menu bar directs players to this document
+* Slight improvements to the About window

-Power Dice is a fun and exciting variant on the traditional dice game Dice 10000, and is meant for 2-4 players.
+Power Dice is a fun and exciting variant on the traditional dice game [Dice 10000](http://en.wikipedia.org/wiki/Dice_10000), and is meant for 2-4 players.
 Players in Power Dice race to **20,000 Points**.
 Once a player eclipses the 20,000-point mark, each other player has one final chance to push their point total higher than their opponents.
 After the final round, **the player with the most points wins**.